jonashw/DevelopmentGuidelines/README.md

 ### A Specification is to Code as Peanut Butter is to Jelly
-Specifications get checked-in to the version control system, in the same repository as the project.
+Specifications get checked-in to the version control system, in the same repository as the source files.
 This gives us several advantages:
 - Consolidated, easy to find.
 - Spec and code stay in sync
     1. Changes to the spec are done on a new branch, at the start of a Sprint.